google-cssi/cssi-5-python-warmup/README.md

-# Python Day 5 Warm-up!
+# Functions, Loops, Lists, Dictionaries

 ## Instructions:
 Fork and clone this lab, then complete the drills below.